 ⭐⭐⭐⭐⭐ 82 Reviews

-Although in Puerto Vallarta the beaches are very much swimmable, if you move a few km north you will find great surfing spots for all kinds of surfers of all levels.
+Although in Puerto Vallarta the beaches are very swimmable, you will find great surfing spots for all kinds of surfers of all levels if you move a few km north.

 There is no better place to learn surfing even if you have never tried it before.
 Join this surfing class while exploring a new beach near Puerto Vallarta.